AlirezaHabibi1377/Fire-Classification-with-CNN/README.md

 - [Contact](#contact)

 ## Project Overview
 The goal of this project is to train a deep learning model that can classify images as either containing fire or not.
 The model is intended to assist in early fire detection, which is crucial for preventing wildfires and minimizing damage.
-Note: This project used 25 epochs to train the model, but more epochs should be considered to improve the model's performance and accuracy.
+Note: This project used 25 epochs to train the CNN model, but more epochs should be considered to improve the model's performance and accuracy.

 ## Dataset
 ### Context
-The dataset used in this project was created by our team during the NASA Space Apps Challenge in 2018.
+The dataset used in this project was created by a team during the NASA Space Apps Challenge in 2018.
 The challenge aimed to develop a model capable of recognizing fire in images.
-For more information on the context of the challenge, please visit [Our team page](#).
+For more information on the context of the dataset, please visit the Kaggle page at [this link](https://www.kaggle.com/datasets/phylake1337/fire-dataset).

 ### Content
 The dataset consists of images divided into two categories: